coolappz/jumphost/README.md

 ## How it works
 ### Purpose of Jump server

-In general jump server is used when two networks cannot be directly connected.
-It can be because of network security requirements or it can be just because you want to know when which user is logging.
+In general, we use a jump server when we can't connect between two networks directly.
+This can happen in two cases (i) network security or (ii) user logging requirements.

-From an insecure environment users can connect with SSH or RDP.
-Further technically any connection can be done, but most common is SSH,RDP or HTTP(S).
+Users can connect from an insecure environment via RDP or SSH followed by any protocol, but RDP, SSH, and HTTP(S) are the most common.

 ![jumphost](https://raw.githubusercontent.com/coolappz/jumphost/main/jumphost.svg)

 ## Usage

-The easy way is to download OVA and deploy it in your virtualization.
+The easiest way is to download OVA and deploy it in your virtualization.

 [Jumphost-v1.0.ova](https://download.coolappz.net/Jumphost-v1.0.ova)

+ username : debian
+ password : debian

-Default username is debian , password is debian.
-Have to be changed at first logon.
-This user is in sudo group, should be used only for administration.
-For normal operation create new user or authentication server should be used.
+ The initial user and password have to be changed at first login.
+This user is in the sudo group, should be used only for administration.
+For normal operation, create a new user or authentication server should be used.

 ### Security

-Even if it looks like the purpose of Jumphost, it shouldn’t be by default reachable from the internet.
-In case [XRDP](https://www.cvedetails.com/vulnerability-list/vendor_id-8982/Xrdp.html) or [SSH](https://www.cvedetails.com/vulnerability-list/vendor_id-97/product_id-585/Openbsd-Openssh.html) exploit is found you are in danger.
-If you need to make RDP accessible from intenet better use at least iptables to limit IPs from your country.
+The jumphost should not be reachable from the internet, even if it looks like its purpose.
+Exploits like [XRDP](https://www.cvedetails.com/vulnerability-list/vendor_id-8982/Xrdp.html) or [SSH](https://www.cvedetails.com/vulnerability-list/vendor_id-97/product_id-585/Openbsd-Openssh.html) make the jumphost vulnerable.
+In case it is necessary to allow RDP, use iptables to limit IPs from your country.

 ### Logging

-Common purpose of Jumphost is to log activity of your users.
-Save logs to (remote) syslog.
-Logs can be view with `ausearch -m ALL` , `tail -n 2000 /var/log/auth.log` etc.
+A common purpose of the Jumphost is to log the activity of your users and save logs to (remote) syslog.
+Logs can be viewed with `ausearch -m ALL` , `tail -n 2000 /var/log/auth.log` etc.

 ## Installation